-- The DWS website and Capacity Development webpage were continually updated with current tools and resources, news and hot topics. - The Training Opportunities webpage was continually updated with current free trainings. - A Capacity Development webpage hyperlink was added to the main DWS webpage under the Services column.
+- The DWS website and Capacity Development webpage were continually updated with current tools and resources, news and hot topics. - The Training Opportunities webpage was continually updated with current free trainings. - DWS staff were provided a survey in Smartsheet format to provide input to DWS management for website formatting improvements.

 Oregon DWS used the government email delivery system (GovDelivery) to send capacity development information via the ePipeline newsletter to all email-capable public water systems.
-Oregon DWS is able to communicate by email to 2,941 systems out of 3,323 active systems (88%), an increase of 4% from last year.
+Oregon DWS is able to communicate by email to 2,925 systems out of 3,317 active systems (88%), similar to last year.